ecmwf/metview-docs/docs/confluence/tutorials/90_min_intro/part_2_grib.rst

 Convert a GRIB field into text format
 =====================================

-Create a new `Grib to Geopoints <https://confluence.ecmwf.int/display/METV/Grib+To+Geopoints>`_ icon.
+Create a new :ref:`Grib to Geopoints <grib_to_geo_icon>` icon.
 Edit it and drop one of the GRIB files into the **Data** box as shown.

 .. image:: /_static/metview_90_minute_introduction_part_2_grib/grib-to-gpts.png

-Executing this icon will convert the first GRIB field into `Geopoints <https://confluence.ecmwf.int/display/METV/Geopoints+Overview>`_ format.
+Executing this icon will convert the first GRIB field into :class:`Geopoints` format.
 The result can be directly visualised, examined or saved to disk.

 Get a Python xarray from a GRIB file
 ====================================

 The script *grib_xarray.py* shows how to get an xarray from a GRIB file.
-This `Jupyter notebook <https://confluence.ecmwf.int/display/METV/Using+xarray+for+computing+mean+and+spread>`_ gives a more detailed example using ensemble data.
+See the :ref:`/examples/ens_mean_spread_xarray.ipynb` Jupyter notebook for a more detailed example using ensemble data.